stenevang/GettingAndCleaningDataCourseProject/CodeBook.md

 ### traintest_avg.txt
 This file is an aggregation of traintest.txt, where each measure column has been aggregated and grouped by the dimensions activitycode, activity and subject (there is a one-to-one value relationship between activitycode and activity in the data).
-The aggregation method for each column is mean.The columns in this file is the exact same as in traintext.txt, with the different that there is only 1 row of data per combination of activity and subject, meaning 30x6 = 180 rows of data, where each row contains a mean value from the original full data set.
+The aggregation method for each column is mean.The columns in this file are the exact same as in traintext.txt, with the different that there is only 1 row of data per combination of activity and subject, meaning 30x6 = 180 rows of data, where each row contains a mean value from the original full data set.

 ### traintest_column_names.txt